HyperPose: Hypernetwork-Infused Camera Pose Localization and an Extended Cambridge Landmarks Dataset: APRs using Hypernetworks

-The proposed localization network consists of two main parts: the main network (APR), which is designed to estimate the camera's absolute position, and the hypernetwork, which predicts the regression weights of the main network based on the input query image.
-The overall network is illustrated in Fig. \ref{fig:architecture} where the APR performs a forward pass on the input image to localize the capture camera.
-The camera pose is represented as the tuple $<\mathbf{x},\mathbf{q}>$, where $\mathbf{x}\in \mathbb{R}^{3}$ is the camera's position in world coordinates and $\mathbf{q}\in \mathbb{R} ^{4}$ is the quaternion encoding of its 3D orientation.
-Our method utilizes separate positional and orientational Transformer-Encoders to effectively integrate the flattened intermediate activation maps generated by a convolutional backbone.
-Following \cite{chai2020supervised}, we formulate the hypernetwork $H$ as a parametric function $\mathbf{\theta }{_{x}}=H( \mathbf{\theta },\mathbf{x})$, where $\mathbf{\theta }$ represents the parameters of the hypernetwork, $\mathbf{x}$ the input activation maps, and $ \mathbf{\theta }{_{x}}$ the parameters of the regression heads layer for the image $\mathbf{x}$.
+HyperPose is a general approach, applicable to both single- and multi-scene scenarios, for enhancing APR schemes.
+It comprises two key components: the main network (APR) designed to estimate the camera's absolute position and the hypernetwork that computes the regression weights for the main network conditioned on the input query image.
+The main network performs a forward pass on the input image to localize the capture camera.
+The camera pose is represented as the tuple $<\mathbf{x},\mathbf{q}>$, where $\mathbf{x}\in \mathbb{R}^{3}$ is the camera's position in world coordinates and $\mathbf{q} \in \mathbb{R}^{4}$ is the quaternion encoding of its $3D$ orientation.
+Following \cite{chai2020supervised}, we formulate the hypernetwork $H$ as a parametric function $\mathbf{\theta }{_{h}}=H(\mathbf{\theta },\mathbf{x})$, where $\mathbf{\theta }$ represents the parameters of the hypernetwork, $\mathbf{x}$ the network's input, and $\mathbf{\theta }{_{h}}$ the parameters of the regression heads layer for the input query image $I_{q}$.